Institute of Ecotechnics: Activities, Sailing ship

 The Institute of Ecotechnics runs workshops, organizes conferences, and carries out ecological field research.
 It has developed agricultural, waste water and air purification, and biosphere technologies; and has published books on ecotechnics, ecological and cultural issues.

 The ecological research vessel, Heraclitus, which the institute owns was designed and built with personnel from its first ecological project in New Mexico.
 The ship is a unique blend of ancient and modern: ferro-cement for its hull and deck, Chinese junk sails supplemented with diesel engine.The Heraclitus has sailed the oceans for decades since its launch in Oakland, California in 1975.
 It has made twelve expeditions,.
-Some of them were a three year round the world voyage through the tropics exploring the origins of human culture.
+Some of them were a three-year round the world voyage through the tropics exploring the origins of human culture.
 It also sailed up the Amazon River conducting ethnobotanical collections in Peru and circumnavigated South America with an expedition to Antarctica.
-It collected corals off the Yucatan coast for the Biosphere 2 project and from 1996-2008 teamed with the Biosphere Foundation to map and study coral reef health at many locations in the Pacific and Indian oceans.
+It collected corals off the Yucatán coast for the Biosphere 2 project and from 1996 to 2008 teamed with the Biosphere Foundation to map and study coral reef health at many locations in the Pacific and Indian oceans.
 Its most recent work was an oral history project among the port and sea people of the Mediterranean.
 The RV Heraclitus is in drydock in Roses, Spain undergoing a nearly complete rebuild after sailing some 270,000 miles.